aadamsx/dst/README.md

 # `dst` - dead simple templates.

-`dst` is a very simple template system inspired by mustaches, but built on top of javascript tagged templates.
+`dst` is a very simple template system inspired by [mustaches.js](https://github.com/janl/mustache.js/), but built on top of javascript tagged templates.

 ## Usage.